jakejarvis/mastodon-utils/README.md

-# 🦣 Mastodon customizations
+# 🦣 Mastodon randomness

 Random opinionated helper scripts & front-end customizations for my [personal Mastodon instance](https://fediverse.jarv.is/about) (running on [`glitch-soc`](https://github.com/glitch-soc/mastodon)).
-You definitely don't want to use any of this as-is.
+You definitely don't want to use any of this as-is — check out my more general purpose [mastodon-installer](https://github.com/jakejarvis/mastodon-installer) scripts instead.

 ## Usage